 Getting Credentials

-Now to extract the tweets from Twitter, we need to fill the consumer_key, consumer_secret, access_key, and access_secret and initialize the API as shown.
+To extract tweets from Twitter, we need to fill in the consumer_key, consumer_secret, access_key, and access_secret, and then initialize the API as shown.

-Before we start extracting the tweets, we must define the username of the accounts for which we want to analyze the tweets.
-We can also define query words related to which we want our tweet data.
+Before we start extracting the tweets, we must define the usernames of the accounts for which we want to analyze the tweets.
+We can also define query words related to what we wish our tweet data to be.

-Here, we will analyze the tweets of 5 global organizations from their official Twitter accounts.
+Here, we will analyze the tweets from the official Twitter accounts of five global organizations.

 Extracting Tweets from Twitter using Python

-Now, after defining organizations, we are ready to extract the tweets.
-Using the below-written code, we are extracting 100 tweets from each organization’s Twitter feed and storing all the tweets in the sentiment dictionary along with the user and date when the tweet gets posted.
+Now that we have defined the organizations, we are ready to extract the tweets.
+Using the code below, we extract 100 tweets from each organization’s Twitter feed and store all the tweets in the sentiment dictionary, along with the user and the date the tweet was posted.

-Tweets data is in the dictionary, we convert it into a data frame for further processing.
-Now you can see the data pulled out from Twitter with tweets, Users along post-date.
+The tweets data is in the dictionary, and we convert it into a data frame for further processing.
+Now you can see the data pulled from Twitter, including tweets, users, and posts by date.

 Cleaning the Twitter data

-We are discussing conducting sentiment analysis with Python in this post with a Twitter example.
+In this post, we discuss conducting sentiment analysis using Python with a Twitter example.

-Well, we fetched real-time tweets from Twitter, but now we have to extract meaningful insights from the tweet’s data.
-For that, we have to clean data because it contains lots of URLs, numbers, and user_ids, which get challenging to analyze tweets.
+Well, we fetched real-time tweets from Twitter, but now we have to extract meaningful insights from the data in the tweets.
+For that, we need to clean the data because it contains numerous URLs, numbers, and user IDs, which makes it challenging to analyze the tweets.

 VADER (Valence Aware Dictionary for Sentiment Reasoning) is a model used for text sentiment analysis that is sensitive to both polarity (positive/negative) and intensity (strength) of emotion.